Psychology of Selling

 The psychology of social proof says that:

-People will look to the actions and behaviors of others to determine their own.
+People will look at the actions and behaviors of others to determine their own.

 People get biased and likely to alter their decisions based on someone else’s choices.
 It is a fact that 80% of users trust brands recommended by their family & friends.